 The Order of the Arrow is Scouting's National Honor Society, chartered by the National Council of the Boy Scouts of America.
 Youth and adult Wewanoma Lodge leaders occasionally will be present during the weeks of camp.
-We also have an OA Camp Coordinator, a paid member of Camp Perry summer camp staff, that will act as a liaison for OA activities, and fulfill other staff duties.
-The OA Camp Coordinator will organize Wednesday night's OA Callout Ceremony, starting in the Waterfront Amphitheater at 8:30 PM.
+We also have an OA Camp Chief that is a paid member of Camp Perry summer camp staff that will act as a liaison, as well as other staff duties.
+The OA Camp Chief will also coordinate Wednesday night's OA Callout Ceremony, starting in the Waterfront Amphitheater at 8:30 PM.